Wildland fire evacuations are increasing across Canada.

 Since 1990, wildland fires have burned an average of 2.3 million hectares of forest each year in Canada.
 However, interannual variability in wildland fire activity is high.
 Available records indicate that the number of evacuations (Figure 1) and the number of evacuees (Figure 2) have increased during the period 1980–2014.

-British Columbia had the highest number of evacuations (Figure 3) and evacuees of all provinces and territories for the time period considered, because of settlement patterns.
+British Columbia had the highest number of evacuations (Figure 3) and evacuees of all provinces and territories for the time period considered, mostly because of settlement patterns.
 A higher percentage of wildland fires is expected to affect communities in British Columbia, where the wildland-urban interface is more extensive than in other provinces and territories.
 In other areas of Canada, the prevalence of wildland fires combined with low population densities resulted in relatively few evacuation events over time.

 The number of home losses has remained relatively stable for the last 35 years, but peaked in two instances because of the Kelowna (2003) and Lesser Slave Lake (2011) fires.